 ~Don’t take anything you didn’t bring, and take anything you brought in back out with you!

 Avoid people you didn’t come with at all costs.

 ~UrbEx doesn’t just attract Adventurers like me.
 It also attracts the homeless.
-A place that I see as an outdoor adventure through the modern-day ruins of our rapidly expanding, building, and destroying civilization, may be someone’s home.
+A place that I see as an outdoor adventure through the modern-day ruins of our rapidly expanding, building, and destroying civilization, might be someone’s home.
 I respect everyone’s home.
 If anyone else is there, I just leave.
 No arguments or confrontations at all.
 I always pack a few bottles of water and granola bars.
 Not just for me, but as a peace-offering to any homeless people I stumble across.
 I just sit a few on the ground as I back away slowly and get out.

 ~Avoid security guards at all cost.
 If I can’t, I just leave.